claytonk/ALPS-modx-import/README.txt

 == Installation ==

-1. Upload `modx-import.php` to the `/wp-content/plugins/` directory
+1. Upload zipped repository to `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. You should see a "MODX Import" menu item in your admin sidebar.
 Click it to begin the import process.